m2marcelo/countries/README.md

 * ExpressoIdlingResource.kt - got this code from the previous projects available in Udacity.
 * Outcome.kt - Sealed class to help me handling the requests and exceptions, got the concept from [here](https://phauer.com/2019/sealed-classes-exceptions-kotlin/)

+## Known Issues
+Sometimes, when scrolling the countries list, GLIDE doesn't display the flag due an internal error on GlideExecutor and throw an exception instead.

 ## Report Issues
 Notice any issues with a repository?
 Please file a github issue in the repository.